 This is kind of embarrassing if someone sees you, but it’s better than running with a poop bag in each hand – something I have done many times!

 8. Your dog can go on more trips.

 It would not be as fun for me without Ace along.
 Even if he didn’t carry his own gear, I would still want him to tag along.
 However, it really comes in handy to give him a job.

 9. It’s easier to see your dog while he wears his dog backpack.

-The Ruff Wear dog backpack has reflective strips on the side, so it’s easier for me to see my black dog in the dark.
+The Ruff Wear dog backpack Ace is modeling in the pictures has reflective strips on the side, so it’s easier for me to see my black dog in the dark.
 Since his pack is bright red, it would be easier for me or someone else to find him if he were to get lost in the woods.